joshfinley/joshfinley.github.io/content/posts/2020-12-02-internals-of-polymphorphic-engines.md

 #### Modifiers

-If we look at the encoding of real instructions from an assembled encryption loop, we can quickly see that theres much more going on than the just addressing mode variations between each instruction:
+If we look at the encoding of real instructions from an assembled encryption loop, we can quickly see that there is much more going on than the just addressing mode variations between each instruction:

 ```
     a) 48 C7 C3 9A 02 00 00    // mov rbx, 29Ah